babsonnexus/stream-link-manager-for-channels/README.md

 Go to the JustWatch website and search for it on there.
 A Movie or Show might be available, but still be missing links to the appropriate streaming service.
 If it is brand new, it might also take a day or two until they update their data, which is what SLM uses.
 Should the links be missing on JustWatch, submit a request by filling out [this form](https://support.justwatch.com/hc/en-us/requests/new) or sending an e-mail to feedback@justwatch.com.
 If you can confirm JustWatch has a working link on there and it still won't show up in this program, please submit an issue request with as much detail as possible.
 There may be an edge case for how that particular Movie or Show is stored on JustWatch that this software has not accounted for.

 ### [SLM] I generated my Stream Links when I bookmarked my Movie/Show, but it didn't show up in Channels
 Generating the Stream Link(s) is not enough; you need to update personal media from within Channels so that it appears inside that interface.
 There are several ways to deal with this.
-First and foremost, within this software, under ```Run Processes```, is a button that will do all the necessary steps:
+First and foremost, within this software, under ```Automation``` in MTM, is a button that will do all the necessary steps:

 ![image](https://github.com/user-attachments/assets/7163353d-9e95-42b9-9bf3-2c942f2aa490)